amrutakamat16/Emeril-Cafe/README.md

 At the bottom we have the total bill generated for the order which includes the 7.5% tax.

 Required validations are added so that there are no errors while adding items to menu or cart.
+Error messages are displayed on top right corner of the display.